-The simple class Vehicle shown in the next picture is meant to have a singular owner, an instance of a Person.
+The basic class Vehicle depicted in the following image is designed to have a single owner, represented by an object of type Person.

 class Car {